mickhansen/graphql-sequelize/docs/relay.md

   name: Task.name,
   nodeType: taskType,
   target: User.Tasks | User // Can be an association for parent related connections or a model for "anonymous" connections
+  // if no orderBy is specified the model primary key will be used.
   orderBy: new GraphQLEnumType({
     name: 'UserTaskOrderBy',
     values: {
-      AGE: ['createdAt', 'DESC'], // The first ENUM value will be the default order.
+      AGE: {value: ['createdAt', 'DESC']}, // The first ENUM value will be the default order.
 The order will be used for `first`, will automatically be inversed for `last` lookups.
-      FIRST_NAME: 'firstName' // ASC per default
+      TITLE: {value:  ['title', 'ASC']}
     }
   }),
-  // if no orderBy is specified the model primary key will be used.
   where: function (key, value) {
     // for custom args other than connectionArgs return a sequelize where parameter